dmaldona/uqgrid/README.md

     pip install -e ".[docs]"
     make docs-serve
     ```

+- **Controller blend overview**: see *Developer Guide → Controller Blend Architecture* for the new
+    generator/controller coupling layout.

 The site rebuilds automatically during development and is deployed from the
 `main` branch via GitHub Actions.